-A brief resume of the Directors proposed to be re-appointed the natureof their expertise in specific functional areas names of companies in which they haveheld Directorships committee memberships/ chairmanships their shareholding etc. arefurnished in the explanatory statement to the notice of the ensuing AGM.
+A brief resume of the Directors being appointed/ re-appointed the nature of expertisein specific functional areas names of companies in which they hold Directorshipscommittee memberships/ chairmanships their shareholding in the Company etc. have beenfurnished in the explanatory statement to the notice of the ensuing AGM.

-The Directors recommend their re-appointment at the ensuing AGM.
+The Nomination and Remuneration Committee and the Board of Directors of the Companyrecommend their appointment/ re-appointment at the ensuing AGM.

 Key Managerial Personnel